cnp3/ebook/principles/reliability.rst

 Go-back-n and selective repeat
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 To overcome the performance limitations of the alternating bit protocol, reliable protocols rely on `pipelining`.
-This technique allows a sender to transmit several consecutive frames without being forced to wait for an acknowledgement after each frame.
+This technique allows a sender to transmit several consecutive frames without being forced to wait for an acknowledgment after each frame.
 Each data frame contains a sequence number encoded in an `n` bits field.

 .. figure:: figures/pipelining.png
    :align: center